Aldwych: History

 The urban centre of Lundenwic was unearthed in the 1980s after extensive excavations, and were reinterpreted as being urban in character.
 These conclusions were reached independently by two archaeologists (Vince and Biddle).
 Recent excavations in Covent Garden adjoining have uncovered an extensive Anglo-Saxon settlement, covering about 150 acre, stretching from the present-day National Gallery site in the west, to Aldwych in the east.
 As the presumed locus of the city, Lundenburh, was moved back within the old Roman walls, the older settlement of Lundenwic gained the name of ealdwic, 'old port', "eald" and the softer form of "wic" transposed to "ald" and "wich" in Middle English orthography.

 The street was created in the early 20th century in a project that saw a new street layout destroying Wych Street which was full of overhangs and projections, and the construction of Australia House (built 1913–18) and Bush House (completed 1925).
 A statue of the 19th-century prime minister William Ewart Gladstone was installed in 1905 near St Clement Danes church, at the eastern end of Aldwych.

 In 1906, Aldwych tramway station was opened underneath Kingsway; it closed in 1952.
 In 1907, Aldwych station was opened on the Strand opposite Aldwych; it closed in 1994.

+On 12 October 1925, Aldwych and the section of Strand to its south became the first "roundabout system" in London, i.e. a set of roads with one-way traffic clockwise.

 On 18 February 1996, a bomb was detonated prematurely on a number 171 bus travelling along Aldwych, killing its carrier, Provisional Irish Republican Army member Edward O'Brien and injuring several passengers.

-In 2021, the Strand was pedestrianised between Melbourne Place and Lancaster Place, and Aldwych was converted into a two-way street.
+In 2021, the Strand was pedestrianised between Melbourne Place and Lancaster Place, and Aldwych reverted to being a two-way street.